 - UDR for subscription change in the list of PLMNs where the UE is authorized to perform V2X communication service over PC5 reference point

-- PCF handles service authorization parameters for V2X PC5 and V2X NG-Uu communication.
+- PCF handles service authorization and provisioning of parameters for V2X PC5 and V2X NG-Uu communication based on the the Indication of V2X Policy provisioning request in the UE Policy Container.

 - UE handles the policy/parameters for service authorization using existing 5GC procedures with supporting UE triggered V2X Policy provisioning procedure if available.
+UE decides whether to include the Indication of V2X Policy provisioning request in the UE Policy Container in the initial Registration procedure or UE triggered V2X Policy provisioning procedure.

 - AMF transferring the policy/parameters to the UE using existing procedures.
+AMF requests to create UE Policy Association to the PCF for V2X communication, based on the V2X capability indication in the registration request message.

 - Impacted interfaces: N1, N8, N15, N24.